• Skip to primary navigation

 A rich dark chocolate buttercream, perfect for piping on all cupcakes and cakes.

-Keyword Chocolate buttercream, Chocolate buttercream nz, chocolate frosting recipe, chocolate frosting recipe nz, cream cheese and white chocolate frosting, cream cheese and white chocolate frosting nz, Dark chocolate buttercream, Dark chocolate buttercream nz, Easy buttercream, Easy chocolate buttercream nz, maori, maori food, maori kai, maori recipes, reduced sugar buttercream, reduced sugar chocolate buttercream, Rich buttercream, te reo Māori, te reo maori baking
+Keyword Chocolate buttercream, Chocolate buttercream nz, chocolate buttercream recipe, chocolate buttercream recipe nz, chocolate frosting recipe, chocolate frosting recipe nz, cream cheese and white chocolate frosting, cream cheese and white chocolate frosting nz, Dark chocolate buttercream, Dark chocolate buttercream nz, dark chocolate buttercream recipe, dark chocolate buttercream recipe nz, Easy buttercream, easy chocolate buttercream, Easy chocolate buttercream nz, easy chocolate buttercream recipe, easy chocolate buttercream recipe nz, easy dark chocolate buttercream recipe, easy dark chocolate buttercream recipe nz, maori, maori food, maori kai, maori recipes, reduced sugar buttercream, reduced sugar chocolate buttercream, Rich buttercream, simple dark chocolate buttercream, simple dark chocolate buttercream nz, simple dark chocolate buttercream recipe, te reo Māori, te reo maori baking

 Prep Time 15 minutes minutes